Ferrari earnings surge back to growth in second quarter

 Ferrari posted first-half profits of 412 million euros, up from 175 million euros in the same period last year.

-On the strength of the earnings, Ferrari raised its forecast on industrial free cash flow to about 450 million euros, up from 350 million euros.
+On the strength of the earnings, Ferrari raised its forecast to 450 million euros in cash by the end of the year, up from 350 million euros.

 Ferrari has announced a new CEO, Benedetto Vigna, an Italian executive, at Europe’s largest semiconductor chipmaker, who will start his tenure Sept.
-1.
+1. The company announced a capital markets day to outline strategy under the new CEO for June 16, 2022.

+Elkann said that electrification of powertrains will be Ferrari’s focus for the next decade, noting that electrification addresses tightening standards on emissions in the industry, “but does not solve the carbon footprint.’’

+The challenge for the decade from 2030-2040, he said, will be focused on carbon neutrality, which “will mean changes in the energy supply and could lead to alternatives,” such as synthetic e-fuels or hydrogen.